 The Toiyabe mine, which lies on a claim block adjacent to the south of the Toiyabe project, was a small gold mining and heap leaching operation that was in production from 1987-1991 by Inland Gold & Silver Corporation.
 The mine processed approximately 2,300,000 tons of rock and produced approximately 89,000 oz of gold from three small pits.
-The Saddle deposit of the Toiyabe mine, is a sediment-hosted, structurally controlled gold deposit primarily hosted by the Roberts Mountain formation but with the Roberts Mountain Thrust as the major control on the gold mineralization.
-The old Toiyabe mine, now believed owed by the Cortez Joint Venture (Placer Dome/Kennecott) is adjacent to the southwest of the Golden Oasis Project and has been abandoned and reclaimed.
+The three pits and leachfacilities are owned by Barrick.
+The Saddle deposit of the Toiyabe mine, is a sediment-hosted, structurally controlled gold deposit primarily hosted by the Roberts Mountain formation but with the Roberts Mountain Thrust zone as the major control on the gold mineralization.
+The three pits are adjacent to the south and west boundaries of the ACM Project.

 This section presents recent history of exploration activities on the total of the Toiyabe area.
-Work was conducted across the total area which included the adjacent but off-site Toiyabe Mine of N.A.
+Work was conducted across the total area which included the adjacent but off-property Toiyabe Mine of N.A.
 Degerstrom, Inc and Inland Gold and Silver.
 Much of the history comes from summary documents that are reviews of submittals presented to Newmont in various reports over the years.
 Geochemical data predates NI43-101 QA/QC protocols.

-Exploration work was completed by Homestake (now Barrick), Getty Oil (now Energold Mining), Freeport Exploration (now Freeport-McMoran Copper & Gold Inc), Degerstrom Inc, Santa Fe Pacific Mining (now Newmont) during the period 1964-1991.
+Exploration work was completed by Homestake (now Barrick), Getty Oil (now Energold Mining), Freeport Exploration (now Freeport-McMoran Copper & Gold Inc), Degerstrom Inc, Santa Fe Pacific Mining (now Newmont), and Golden Oasis (now ACM) during the period 1964-2008.
 Since much of the work consisted of drilling, further details will be discussed in the DRILLING section of this report.
 Other work completed by the various companies is summarized in various documents that may or may not contain maps that would provide assistance in locating the various targets developed by the survey.
-In addition and more importantly, it is often difficult to determine how much of the old work was completed within the current Golden Oasis property claim boundary as the claims were much different in 1964-1991.
-Therefore, in many cases brief summaries are all that remains of that work.
+In addition and more importantly, it is often difficult to determine how much of the old work was completed within the current ACM property boundary as the claims were much different in 1964-1991.
+Therefore, in many cases brief summaries are all that remain of the exploration programs.
 Some of the work includes:

-- ~10,000 regional and local collected stream silt samples by Homestake in 1979 - ~9,500 regional and local collected stream sediment samples by Inland in 1988
+- ~10,000 regional and local collected stream silt samples by Homestake in 1979 - ~9,500 regional and local collected stream sediment samples by Inland in 1988 - Airphoto and landsat studies - Geological mapping - Rock sampling by Inland and Freeport in the lower plate rock exposures

-- Airphoto and landsat studies - Geological mapping - Rock sampling by Inland and Freeport in the lower plate rock exposures - 6 mi2 of soil surveys on 200ftX200 ft grid, 3 mi2 of soil surveys on 400ftX400 ft grid completed by Santa Fe in 1990 - Airborne magnetometer surveys in 1990 completed by Homestake - 4,165 rock chip samples completed by Santa Fe in 1991 - Reverse Circulation drilling of 159 holes from 1979-1991 on the current Golden Oasis property as part of more than 1,000 holes drilled in the area including the holes drilled to develop the near-by Toiyabe mine. - Bouguer gravity surveys were completed by Newmont in 1993 over parts of the property although no interpretation of the data was available to the authors
+• 6 mi2 of soil surveys on 200ftX200 ft grid, 3 mi2 of soil surveys on 400 feet X 400feet grid completed by Santa Fe in 1990

+- Airborne magnetometer surveys in 1990 completed by Homestake - 4,165 rock chip samples completed by Santa Fe in 1991 - Bouguer gravity surveys were completed by Newmont in 1993 over parts of the property although no interpretation of the data was available to the authors. - 265 rock chip samples completed by Teck from 1995-97 - 2 mi2 of soil surveys on 400ftX400 ft grid completed by Teck in 1995

+• Reverse Circulation drilling of 242 holes from 1979-2008 on the current ACM property as part of more than 1,000 holes drilled in the area including the holes drilled to develop the near-by Toiyabe mine.